-With a population of a bigger European’s city suburb (650.000), Montegro is an enchanting little country full of extreme geographical diversities.
+With a population of a larger European city suburb (650.000), Montenegro is an enchanting little country full of extreme geographical diversities.